Category Theory for Programming: Examples of categories

-where the first (resp. second, third, fourth) equality holds by definition of the composition of $h$ and $g\circ f$ (resp. composition of $g$ and $f$, composition of $h$ and $g$, composition of $h\circ g$ and $f$). \end{proof} \end{lemma}
+where the first (resp. second, third, fourth) equality holds by definition of the composition of $h$ and $g\circ f$ (resp. composition of $g$ and $f$, composition of $h$ and $g$, composition of $h\circ g$ and $f$). \end{proof}

-We are now going to describe the category whose collection of objects is given by collection of Lean types: \begin{exa} Consider the following data: \begin{itemize} \item An object is a Lean type (of some fixed universe). \item If $X$ and $Y$ are Lean types, then is $\CHom \LEAN X Y$ the function type $X\to Y$. \item The identity morphism $\Id[X]$ (on $X\in \Ob{\LEAN}$) is the identity function on $X$, i.e.
+We are now going to describe the category whose collection of objects is given by collection of Coq types: \begin{exa} Consider the following data: \begin{itemize} \item An object is a Coq type (of some fixed universe). \item If $X$ and $Y$ are Coq types, then is $\CHom \COQ X Y$ the function type $X\to Y$. \item The identity morphism $\Id[X]$ (on $X\in \Ob{\COQ}$) is the identity function on $X$, i.e.

 \item The composition of functions is given by the composition of functions: